Takayuki Morimoto: Later years

-Sportivo Luqueño

 In January 2021, Primera División Paraguaya team Sportivo Luqueño confirmed through their president that Morimito was going to arrive to Paraguay to sign for the club.
 In February 2021, Morimoto signed with the club.
 He was presented by the club through Twitter.
 He joined former Paraguay national team players Edgar Benitez, Guillermo Beltran and Luis Cabral.
 On 17 April 2021, Morimoto debuted for Sportivo Luqueño against Nacional Asunción in a 1–0 away defeat, being substituted onto the field in the 81st for Guillermo Beltran.
 This was his only appearance for the club, as he was released soon after.

+On 23 August 2023, Serie D club Akragas announced the signing of Morimoto.
+However, the formal acquisition of the player was blocked by a number of bureaucratic issues related to his status as a non-EU citizen, which turned out to be insurmountable and led to the club announcing in January 2024 that the signing could not be completed at last.

 International career

 Morimoto represented Japan at the Japan U20 national team level at both the 2004 AFC Youth Championship and the 2005 World Youth Championship.
 In 2008, he was a member of the Japan U23 national team for the 2008 Summer Olympics, where the team was eliminated in the preliminary round, losing all three matches and only managing to score one goal.

 On 10 October 2009, Morimoto made his debut for the senior national team against Scotland, coming on as a substitute for Ryoichi Maeda in a 2–0 win.
 On 14 October 2009, he made his first start and scored his first goal against Togo in a 5–0 win.